Bifurcations of Clifford tori in ellipsoids: Introduction

 Owing to our $\S^1$-invariant setup, all branches $\mathcal B_{(j,k)}$ can be realized as closed connected subsets of the strip $\{(a,s)\in (0,+\infty)\times (-1,1)\}$, where $s\in (-1,1)$ parametrizes $\{1\}\times\S^1$-invariant minimal immersions $\R\times \S^1 \hookrightarrow \Ss^3_a$ that coincide with the Clifford torus $\Sigma_a$ if $s=0$, close up as tori if $(a,s)\in \mathcal B_{(j,k)}$ for some $j,k$, and degenerate to the totally geodesic $2$-sphere $\Ss^3_a\cap \{\operatorname{Re} z =0\}$ as $s\searrow -1$, and to the closed geodesic $\{(z,0) \in \Ss^3_a : |z|=a\}$ as $s\nearrow1$.
 Using this, we prove that $\mathcal B_{(j,k)}$ are noncompact and contain points $(a,s)$ with $a$ arbitrarily close to $0$ or $+\infty$.

-The round sphere $\Ss^3_1$ contains infinitely many pairwise noncongruent immersed minimal tori which are $\S^1$-invariant, see e.g.~\cite[Thm.~3]{lawson} or~\cite[Thm.~1.4]{brendle-survey}.
-This can be generalized to the ellipsoids $\Ss^3_a$ as a consequence of the above Theorem:
+The unit round sphere $\Ss^3_1$ contains infinitely many pairwise noncongruent immersed minimal tori which are $\S^1$-invariant, first described by \^Otsuki~\cite{otsuki}, see also \cite[Thm.~8]{hsiang-lawson} and \cite[Thm.~1.4]{brendle-survey}.
+This fact can be generalized to the ellipsoids $\Ss^3_a$ as a consequence of the above Theorem:

 \begin{maincor*} The ellipsoid $\Ss^3_a$ contains infinitely many pairwise noncongruent $\S^1$-invariant immersed minimal tori for all $a \in (0,+\infty)$ except possibly for one value in $\big(\frac{1}{\sqrt3},+\infty\big)$.
 If $a\in \big(0,\frac{1}{\sqrt3}\big)$, then at least one of these minimal tori is embedded and not congruent to the Clifford torus $\Sigma_a$. \end{maincor*}